-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Clerk will record the date the complaint is received and send an acknowledgement of receipt of the complaint which may be a hard copy or email attachment within 3 school days.
+This may be in the form of a hard copy letter of email attachment.

-The Clerk will write to the complainant to inform them of the date of the meeting.
+The Clerk will then write to the complainant to inform them of the date of the meeting within 5 school days of previous acknowledgement letter.
 They will aim to convene a meeting within 15 school days of receipt of the Stage 2 request.
 If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.

-If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
+If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting and re-send the second letter with the confirmed date.
 It will then proceed in the complainant's absence on the basis of written submissions from both parties.